cloudsigma/cloudsigma-docs/acls.rst

     :keys: permissions
     :hide_header: true

-In the next subsection there is an example of the same drive but from the view point of the drive owner.
+In the next subsection, there is an example of the same drive but from the viewpoint of the drive owner.

 Finding what permissions you have granted on a resource
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As is the case with finding out what permissions are given to the current user, it also hard to find out, to find out
+As is the case with finding out what permissions are given to the current user, it is also hard to find out, to find out
 what is granted to other users, as users may be granted different permissions through several ACLs referring to
 different tags.
 Therefore each resource has read-only field ``grantees``.
 Each object of the ``grantees`` list contains
-a references to the grantee user, and a list of the permissions granted to them.
+references to the grantee user and a list of the permissions granted to them.

-For example if you get the definition of your drive shared with another user:
+For example, if you get the definition of your drive shared with another user:

 .. literalinclude:: dumps/request_own_drive_grantees
     :language: http